Nice is the capital of the department Alpes-Maritimes,

 Latham and Van den Born were still flying lap after lap, the latter covering a total of 151 km during the day, which put him in a safe second place.
 Latham's 91 km was not enough to demote Chávez from the third place, but forced him to make an extra flight during the last half hour of the day.
 This was made with one of his mechanics as passenger and his times over 15 km (16:31.0) and 25 km (25:26.4) were claimed as speed records with passenger.

 Saturday 23 April

 The big event of the day was the "cruise" from the airfield across the Baie des Anges, around the lighthouse on Cap-Ferrat around six kilometres south-east of the centre of Nice and back.
-It was, somewhat questionably, announced as the first race of its kind, perhaps based on the fact that the similar race held at Cannes three weeks earlier attracted only one competitor.
+It was, somewhat questionably, announced as the first race of its kind, perhaps based on the fact that at the similar race held at Cannes three weeks earlier only one competitor had completed the course.
 In order to ensure that all flying around the course was made in the normal anti-clockwise direction the flyers had to cross the start/finish line and then round all three pylons before turning towards the sea.
 At the finish they also had to round all three pylons before crossing the line.
 Flights were allowed between three o'clock and half past six.